tinyplex/tinybase/site/guides/3_schemas_and_persistence/1_using_schemas.md

 // -> {}
 ```

-When no longer needed, you can also completely remove an existing Schema with
+When no longer needed, you can also completely remove an existing TablesSchema
-the delSchema method.
+with the delTablesSchema method.

 ## Summary

-Adding a Schema gives you a simple declarative way to describe your data
+Adding a TablesSchema gives you a simple declarative way to describe your data
 structure.

 Sometimes, however, you may require more complex programmatic enforcement of